Round Dollar Hits Self Reported Market Capitalization of $1.93 Billion (RD)

-Round Dollar (RD) traded flat against the US dollar during the 24 hour period ending at 8:00 AM Eastern on April 16th.
+Round Dollar (RD) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM Eastern on April 19th.
+Over the last week, Round Dollar has traded 0% lower against the U.S. dollar.
 Round Dollar has a market capitalization of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.
-Over the last seven days, Round Dollar has traded 0% lower against the US dollar.
-One Round Dollar token can now be purchased for about $2.05 or 0.00006728 BTC on major exchanges.
+One Round Dollar token can currently be purchased for approximately $2.05 or 0.00006728 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.